chris-short/devopsish.com/content/post/112/index.md

 [Trouble hiring senior engineers?
 It's probably you](https://hiringengineersbook.com/post/trouble-hiring/) — It's most definitely you.

-[The Era of “Move Fast and Break Things” Is Over](https://hbr.org/2019/01/the-era-of-move-fast-and-break-things-is-over) — Only had to have Facebook damage democracy to figure out this was a bad idea.
+[The Era of "Move Fast and Break Things" Is Over](https://hbr.org/2019/01/the-era-of-move-fast-and-break-things-is-over) — Only had to have Facebook damage democracy to figure out this was a bad idea.
 Silicon Valley needs to get out more.

 [Requests for info, gag orders and takedowns fired at GitHub users hit an all-time high last year](https://www.theregister.co.uk/2019/01/25/github_transparency_report_2018/) — The "Two cross-border data requests" is intriguing but seems like a possible copyright suit (or, ya know, counterintelligence).